 Self Employed Income Scheme

 Small businesses will benefit from a new fast-track finance scheme providing loans with a 100% government-backed guarantee for lenders.
 Businesses will be able to borrow between £2,000 and £50,000 and access the cash within days.
 Loans will be interest free for the first 12 months, and businesses can apply online through a short and simple form.
+The application deadline has been extended to January 31 2021 with new options available to top up existing loans, extend the loan period, make interest-only repayments, or pause repayments.

 Businesses can receive free expert advice on a one-to-one basis from professional and trade body members to help support recovery from COVID-19 .
 The advice covers a range of topics including HR, legal, finance and marketing which will be specific to your business.